openedx/credentials/docs/theming.rst

 Theming
 =======

-The base credential template is divided into three customizable sections:
+The base certificate template is divided into three customizable sections:

 * Header
 * Certificate